How to make camping comfortable | 22 Tips

 One of the most important things to do when camping is to pack plenty of food and drink.
 This will ensure that you have enough to last the entire trip.
 It is also a good idea to pack some snacks and drinks in case you get hungry during your hike.

 Another thing to consider when camping is what kind of shelter you will need.
-If you are camping in an area with bad weather, it is important to have a tent that can protect you from the elements.
+If you are camping in bad weather, it is important to have a tent that can protect you from the elements.
 It is also a good idea to bring a sleeping bag that is rated for cold weather.

 Make sure you have enough activities to keep you busy